ysndr/MSc-Thesis/chapter/evaluation.md

 The diagnostics should show up at the correct positions in the code and "suggest how to fix" mistakes.
 Code linting was named as a possible extension to error reporting.
 This would include warnings about bad code style -- formatting, casing conventions -- unused variables, deprecated code and undocumented elements.
-Moreover structural analysis was conceived to allow finding structural issues and help fixing them In either case the diagnostic should be produced "On-the-fly" while typing or upon saving the document.
+Moreover, structural analysis was conceived to allow finding structural issues and help to fix them In either case the diagnostic should be produced "On-the-fly" while typing or upon saving the document.

 ##### Code Completion

 Code Completion was described as a way to chose from possible completion candidates of options.
 Completable items can be variable names, record fields, types or functions.
-Besides, Participants conceived filtereing or prioritizing of candidates by type if applied as function arguments.
+Besides, Participants conceived filtering or prioritizing of candidates by type if applied as function arguments.
-Finally, the completion context could guide priorization as well as auto-generation of contract and function skeletons.
+Finally, the completion context could guide prioritization as well as auto-generation of contract and function skeletons.

 ##### Jump-to-Definition